nzzdev/XhprofBundle/README.md

 * enable: Whether to enable or disable XPhrof.
 The values could be `0` for disabled and `1` for enabled.
 * ttl: Time To Live.
 A value in seconds specifying for how long XHProf should be enabled.

+## TODO

+* Add way to choose which XHProf helper to use (to not enable only via APC).
+* Implement a helper that has the old behavior (Always enables XHProf).
+* Implement helper function to return profile type string.
+(As of now it uses the route name).
+* Implement profile location parameter.
+(Now uses `/tmp` by default).